 Despite being the second largest species of deer on Earth, many of us know little more about reindeer than what Christmas stories have conveyed.
 Indeed, in his 2002 book Fauna Britannica, Stefan Buczacki wrote that:

 “Outside the month of December, most people in Britain never give the Reindeer a second thought, which is a pity because it is a remarkable beast.”

 Buzacki’s quite right and, from being the only species in which females routinely grow antlers to clicking when they walk, reindeer are a fascinating addition to the deer family.

 That which follows is a summary of Reindeer natural history.
-The detailed article for this species is in preparation.
+The detailed article for this species will follow in due course.

 The Reindeer at a glance